fizwidget/wiki-path/README.md

 Still very much a work in progress, I'm learning Elm as I go (•\_•) ( •\_•)>⌐■-■ (⌐■_■)

 TODOs:
-* Migrate away from the 'transition' pattern, just return another argument from update?
-  * Look at the duplication in Finished page Transition/Update.
 * Implement a spinner on the welcome page.